watson-developer-cloud/community/conversation/README.md

 {: #actions}

 You can import the **cloud-functions-echo.json** file to your Conversation instance as a new workspace.
 The workspace contains a dialog with a node that calls the Cloud Functions echo action.
 You can use the "Try it out" pane in the tooling to see how it works.
 See [Making programmatic calls from a dialog node](https://console.bluemix.net/docs/services/conversation/dialog-actions.html) for more information.

+## Multi-features <a id="adv-dialog1"></a>
+### Two intents, handlers, pattern entities, counter

+#### Description
+[Advanced dialog](adv-dialog1.json) is an electronics store tutorial that uses a combination of advanced dialog features.
+A user can make an order or return an item.

+#### Features demonstrated
+Features highlighted are how to disambiguate if a user inputs multiple intents, how to use handlers to exit a slot, how to utilize pattern entities in dialog, and how to add a counter to know when your bot should escalate to an agent or end a conversation.
+Watch this [video](https://youtu.be/Z_vmzC0tu60) for more detailed information.